keeganveazey/district_problem_solution_capability/README.md

 # Building a district problem solution capability
-For an overview of this capability, please see the informational overview powerpoint.
+For an overview of this capability, please see the informational overview powerpoint
+@ School Board Meeting Transcript Problem Solution.pdf

 ## **File Documentation**